Today I asked the question on Facebook “What, if anything, does NKT day mean to you?”

 Geshe Kelsang Gyatso’s books

 Why is it that these books are so effective?
-Why has Modern Buddhism been downloaded over 150,000 times in the last 10 months, for example?
+Why has Modern Buddhism been downloaded so many times, for example?
 Why have millions of people now read his books?
 Here are just a few of my ideas on that.

 These teachings come from someone who, you quickly figure out, has complete experience of what he’s talking about.
 All of them are based on a 2500 year old tradition that has been tried and tested by many generations of meditators, including him.
 They are not just someone’s new idea.

 Geshe Kelsang is an expert.
 He has consistently been discovering better and better ways to introduce the entire teachings of Buddha to a worldwide audience without diluting them down, and I think it is fair to say that it has never been done on this scale before.
 (The NKT is supposedly the fastest growing Buddhist organization.)
-I helped to edit these books, and have taught them all at some point or another, so I’ve read them all many times.
+I was lucky enough to be in the right place at the right time so I could help prepare a lot of these books, so I’ve read them all many times.
 But I still find new and spine-tingling insights in them whenever I pick them up to read them again.

 Geshe Kelsang is happy.
 I think it is very rare to find someone so happy, or to find a book written by someone who’s always happy.
 Other books can do a lot for us, but not necessarily make us so happy.